Skip to main content

 What is the average school rating in Cincinnati, Ohio?

-The average MySchoolScout composite score for schools in Cincinnati is 6.2 out of 10, based on academic achievement, student growth, equity, and school environment.
+The average MySchoolScout composite score for schools in Cincinnati is 6.2 out of 10, built from student growth, poverty-adjusted academic achievement, and school environment — plus college readiness for high schools.

 What is the top-ranked school in Cincinnati, Ohio?

-The top-ranked school in Cincinnati on MySchoolScout is Mariemont High School with a composite score of 9.7/10.
+The top-ranked school in Cincinnati on MySchoolScout is Mariemont Junior High School with a composite score of 9.8/10.

 What is the best elementary school in Cincinnati, Ohio?